liferay/liferay-docs/devGuide/en/chapters/06-hooks.markdown

 ### Including an original JSP

-If you overwrite a JSP from the portal, we recommende you include the original JSP (when possible).
+If you overwrite a JSP from the portal, we recommend you include the original JSP (when possible).

-As we've demonstrated in previous sections, for global hooks, the mechanism to include the original JSP is including the same file ending with the `.portal.jsp` suffix.
+As we've demonstrated in previous sections, for global hooks, the mechanism to include the original JSP is to reference the original JSP file from an `<liferay-util:include>` tag, but to modify the original file's name to end with a `.portal.jsp` suffix.
 For example, including the original Navigation portlet's view JSP in a global hook would look like this:

         <%@ taglib uri="http://liferay.com/tld/util" prefix="liferay-util" %>

         <liferay-util:include page="/html/portlet/navigation/view.portal.jsp" />

-However, for Application Adapter hooks, the mechanism to include the original JSP involves setting the `<liferay-util:include>` tag's `useCustomPage` attribute to `false`:
+However, for Application Adapter hooks, the mechanism to include the original JSP simply involves setting the `<liferay-util:include>` tag's `useCustomPage` attribute to `false`:

         <%@ taglib uri="http://liferay.com/tld/util" prefix="liferay-util" %>